OctopusDeploy/docs/docs/administration/upgrading/upgrading-from-octopus-2.0.md

 ## Upgrading Tentacles

-After upgrading the Octopus server, browse to the **Environments** tab in the Octopus web portal.
+After upgrading the Octopus server, browse to theÂ **Environments**Â tab in the Octopus web portal.
 You may need to press the "Check health" button to refresh the status of your Tentacles.
 If any of the Tentacle agents need to be updated, a message will appear:

 ![](/docs/images/3048129/3277990.png)

-Click on the **Upgrade machines** button to have Octopus send the new Tentacle package to all of the machines.
+Click on theÂ **Upgrade machines**Â button to have Octopus send the new Tentacle package to all of the machines.

 ## Troubleshooting